HWNi/MSDS-Capstone/README.md

 ### Software requirement
 You will need Python 2.7.X and Jupyter notebook installed to reproduce this project.
 To install Python 2, see [download](https://www.python.org/downloads/) and [beginner's guide](https://www.python.org/about/gettingstarted/)
-To install Jupyter Notebook, follow [installation](http://jupyter.readthedocs.io/en/latest/install.html)
+To install Jupyter Notebook, follow the [installation](http://jupyter.readthedocs.io/en/latest/install.html).

 Addtionally, you will need following Python packages:
 * [numpy](http://www.numpy.org/)